khipufieldguide/data-science-khipu-article/README.md

 </details>

 ## About This Repository:
 This repository contains companion data and code for the article ***How Can Data Science Contribute to Understanding the Khipu Code?*** by Manuel Medrano and Ashok Khosla (under review).
-All of this companion information is presented in more detail and analysis on Khosla's companion website [www.khipufieldguide.com](https://www.khipufieldguide.com/notebook/index.html) .
+All of this companion information is presented in more detail and with additional analyses on Khosla's companion website [www.khipufieldguide.com](https://www.khipufieldguide.com/notebook/index.html).

 ## Prerequisites
 Data are stored in two formats, CSV (comma-separated values) and SQL.
 The CSV files can be read by Excel, R, Python or any spreadsheet aware software.
 These files can also be viewed at the [www.khipufieldguide.com](www.khipufieldguide.com/notebook/analyses/ascher_sums_overview.html).
 The SQL file is a SQL "pickle" created by the open-source MySQL package MariaDB.